McKinnonIT/glide.py/README.md

 # 🚀 Glide API Wrapper

-A Python wrapper for the Glide API with some extra convenience functions to make your life a little easier.
+A Python wrapper for the [Glide API](https://apidocs.glideapps.com/) with some extra convenience functions to make your life a little easier.

+> [Glide](https://www.glideapps.com/) is a no code app builder.

 ## 🔧 Installation